 In line with the movement toward a more eco-friendly camping experience is a trend toward more sustainable materials.
 RVs will likely feature more bamboo, recycled plastic, and birchwood.
 They’re becoming more lightweight as well, with ample use of recyclable foam core insulation, aluminum, fiberglass, and a UV-resistant eco-friendly coating known as Kynar.
 These trends appeal to eco-minded campers and are likely to draw even more families to part- or full-time RV living.

-Impact on Camping Culture
+Impact On Camping Culture

 For many people, RVing has become a lifestyle as much as a recreational experience.
 In an age of plugged-in children glued to their devices, RVing offers the promise of getting back to nature, even if you still have those smart devices in tow.
 Camping culture is extremely diverse and inclusive.
 The RV community is growing rapidly, aided in many ways by the growth of opportunities for remote school and work.